Bypassing memory safety mechanisms through speculative control flow hijacks: Mitigations

 \section{Mitigations}

-In this section, we implement and analyze serializing-based (lfence) and masking-based mitigations for \spac-architectural attacks (SSP) and \spac-speculative ones (Go).
-We show that in both cases that the masking-based solution results in a low overhead.
+In this section, we implement and analyze serializing-based (lfence) and masking-based mitigations for \spac-architectural attacks (SSP) in~\prettyref{sec:ssp_mit} and \spac-speculative ones (Go) in~\prettyref{sec:go_mit}.
+We show that in both cases the masking-based solution results in a low overhead.
+Finally, we discuss possible mitigations for GCC VTV case in~\prettyref{sec:vtv_mit}.